-Oklahoma Gas and Electric Co.
-(OG&E) has expanded testing of smart grid technology-supported equipment that can help the utility deliver energy more efficiently.
-During the summer of 2011, an additional 42 circuits equipped with capacitor controllers and 16 circuits with automatic reclosers were under scrutiny in the Oklahoma City, Oklahoma, U.S., area to better determine if Integrated Volt/VAR Control (IVVC) can reduce peak demand for power on the grid.
+Oklahoma Gas and Electric Co. has expanded testing of smart grid technology-supported equipment that can help the utility deliver energy more efficiently.
+During the summer of 2011, an additional 42 circuits equipped with capacitor controllers and 16 circuits with automatic reclosers are under scrutiny in the Oklahoma City area to better determine if Integrated Volt Var Control (IVVC) can reduce peak demand for power on the grid.

-“To some, that doesn't sound like much,” said Ken Grant, managing director of OG&E's smart grid program.
-“But to those of us in the utility industry, it represents another opportunity to delay the need to build new fossil-fuel power plants until at least 2020.
+"To some that doesn't sound like much," said Ken Grant, Managing Director of OG&E's Smart Grid program.
+"But to those of us in the utility industry it represents another opportunity to delay the need to build new fossil fuel power plants until at least 2020.
 Two of the key benefits for smart grid technology are improved efficiency and reliability."

 In addition, last year's test results demonstrated that IVVC produces power factor improvement during those times when demand for power is not at its peak.

-This summer, OG&E completed the second half of a demand-response study with 6,000 residential and business customers to reduce peak demand.
-Interim results from last summer show every customer segment had a reduction in peak usage, with the greatest reductions during the highest peak price days and by study participants using programmable communicating thermostats.
+This summer, OG&E is completing the second half of a demand response study with 6,000 residential and business customers to reduce peak demand.
+Interim results from last summer show every customer segment had a reduction in peak usage with the greatest reductions during the highest peak price days and by study participants using programmable communicating thermostats.